Are you looking for an easy home renovation management checklist?

 - Determine how you will be paying for the project

-- The scope of your project will be determined by the amount of your funds
+- The scope of your project will be determined by your budget.

-- Set aside 10% – 15% of your total budget for overages or add-ons.
-If you have an old home, you might want to have an even larger buffer.
-There are things that are behind the walls in an old home that you just can’t forsee.
+- Set aside 10% – 15% of your budget for overages or add-ons.
+You might want an even larger buffer if you have an old home.
+There are things that are behind the walls of an old home that you can’t foresee.

-- If you renovation project is going to necessitate you moving out of your home or being without a kitchen for any period of time, don’t forget to budget for those expenses.
+- If your renovation project is going to necessitate you moving out of your home or being without a kitchen for any time, don’t forget to budget for those expenses.

 - Create a Budget Outline